Vadda you know from funny?

 "Borscht Belt" is a style of Jewish comedy.
 The actual Borscht Belt is a region in the Catskill Mountains of upstate New York

-that was a popular resort destination for Jews who were excluded from other resorts.
+that was a popular resort destination in the 1920s through the 1970s for Jews who were excluded from other resorts.
 Due to the heavily Ashkenazi ancestry of New York Jews, the area is named for borscht, a type of beet soup popular in Central and Eastern Europe.

 The Jewish comedians who performed at these resorts developed a style of humor that became very popular in the entertainment industry.
 Borscht Belt humor is characterized by stereotypical Jewish traits, such as Self-Deprecation